 The Health and Social Harms of Alcohol in France

 In France, alcohol kills 41,000 people a year, accounting for 7% of deaths among those over 15, particularly among men.
-Cancer is the leading cause, followed by cardiovascular and digestive diseases.
-The harm is not only physical: substance use disorders play a role in early-onset dementia and are associated with anxiety and depression, increasing the risk of suicide.
-Combating these harms requires coordinated public policies at various levels.
+Cancer is the leading cause of these deaths, followed by cardiovascular and digestive diseases.
+The harm is not only physical: alcohol use disorders play a role in early-onset dementia and are associated with anxiety and depression, increasing the risk of suicide.
+Combating these harmful effects requires coordinated public policies at various levels.

 Author(s): Naassila Mickael